NoroffFEU/development-platforms/mongoDB-case-study.md

 ## Weaknesses

+- ACID (Atomicity, Consistency, Isolation, Durability)
+  - MongoDB launched in their version 4.0 a
 - Uses a lot of memory for data storage.
 - Security may not be their strongest suite as there has been reports of MongoDB installations has been stolen, and servers has been held for ransome.
 Creators claim to have taken measures to upscale the security.
 - Joining - there isn't a simple, automated way to join documents.
 This can be done, but has to be done manually